ClockSelect/myevic/README.md

 - Use evic-usb to upload unencrypted [bin/myevic.bin](https://github.com/ClockSelect/myevic/blob/master/bin/myevic.bin) to your box, using command line:

     ```evic-usb upload -u bin/myevic.bin```
-- Use [NFirmwareEditor](https://github.com/TBXin/NFirmwareEditor/releases) to upload any of those files to your box.
+- Use  [NFirmwareEditor](https://github.com/TBXin/NFirmwareEditor/releases) or [FWUpdater](https://www.dropbox.com/s/ze0z9isrmaegva4/FWUpdater.zip?dl=1) to upload any of those files to your box.

 ### Thanks to: